SchumacherFM/Anonygento/README.md

 Zipcode, City, State and Country aren't anonymized so that shipping and tax calculations still work correctly.

+IP addresses in all tables are also anonymized.

 This module is optimized to handle a large amount of data.